imoldfella/dgn/dbhttplib/readme.md

+A very simple log writer, similar to calvin ticket number, but heavily batched and with all redundancy delegated to the storage layer (r2).

+1. Collect a batches of inserts (max time, max records)
+2. Write the batches into R2
+3. Write the batchid into the tail file.
+When the tail file gets large enough then update the tail finder file and start a new tail.
+3b.
+Proxies will write their batchid to the leader, which includes them in the batch.

+We may encounter large uploads.
+These we can write into a temp file and then sequence that into the next batch.

+The whole thing creates a group commit, and acknowledgment is only returned when it is reliably stored.
+This can cause the same transaction to be retransmitted, the client is responsible to assign a unique id to every operation.
+The reader generally doesn't care about executing the same insert twice, but if it does, it must dedupe the inserts.

 uploads need to be authorized into an account (may require a pragmatic limit) generally this is done with auth headers. each file can be in a directory tied to the account.